Recelis/jackiesnacksblog/content/posts/Computer Science/DNS.md

 ### A Record

 These records point to the IP address.
-They are considered the final rercord to get to your website.
+They are considered the final record to get to your website.

 | example.com record | type: |    value: |   TTL |
 | ------------------ | :---: | --------: | ----: |